 The first mechanism is a thread compound, such as damping grease (such as NyoGel).
 The obvious disadvantage to the liquids and pastes is you may get the product on the optics.
 However, if you are careful, the advantages are that it works on both plastic and metal lens mounts, it can be temporary or semi-permanent (it is subject to environmental effects – vibration, thermal degradation, etc.), and is probably the easiest to use when adjusting the focus.
 Another option in this category is a threadlocker (such as Loctite).
 This option is more permanent for metal lens mounts, but may melt your plastic lens mounts – so proceed at your own risk.

-The second mechanism is a jam nut (also called a lock ring).
+The second mechanism is a locking ring (also called a jam nut).
 This is a thin, flat nut that is snugged up on the lens threads to the top of the lens mount.
 It can be finicky to set the focus and takes up some space (at least the thickness of the nut) between the top of the mount and the bottom of the flange on the lens.
 But, it won’t cause the lens to deflect and won’t damage the lens threads.

 The third mechanism is a set screw.
 This is a screw that is tightened into the side of the lens mount and applies pressure to the threads on the side of the lens.
 This only works with metal mounts, may damage the lens threads, and may cause the lens to deflect slightly, possibly affecting the image.
 However, it doesn’t take additional space on the lens body as the jam nut does.